japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 == [[implementations]] Available RpcEnvs

-xref:rpc:NettyRpcEnv.adoc[] is the default and only known RpcEnv in Apache Spark.
+rpc:NettyRpcEnv.md[] is the default and only known RpcEnv in Apache Spark.

 == [[contract]] Contract